 Self-awareness and self-management are what differentiate men who meander around life from those who know where they’re going.

-When you have self awareness you don’t go around asking “what’s my passion”.
+When you have self-awareness you don’t go around asking “what’s my passion” your whole life long.

 And self-management, without mincing words, is what differentiates the bums from the high achievers of this world.

 Low-quality men who go nowhere chase the immediate high of booze and drugs, without any regard for tomorrow (and for themselves).

 High achievers instead work their way to the top by deferring pleasure and doing what needs to be done.